Effective governance and risk management using end-to-end metrics in times of rapid change

 - Increasing timing accuracy (predictability).

-Effective governance and risk management are underpinned by quantitative analysis of a set of end-to-end delivery metrics that are determinant of delivery risk.
+Effective governance and risk management are underpinned by quantitative analysis of a set of end-to-end delivery metrics that are determinants of delivery risk.
 These metrics require collating data from the underlying toolsets used across the SDLC (such as workflow management tools, code repositories, CI/CD tools and system management tools).

 And as delivery risk rises naturally at times of stress, experience shows that this sort of governance and risk management is especially important at times of change/increased cost pressure.